- Article Databases

 a more sophisticated strategy.

-- Refine your results by marking Source Types: Multimedia (located at the left of the search results)
+- Refine your results by marking Source Types: Multimedia (located in the left menu bar).

-- As in the example shown below, use NOT to eliminate articles that are of the Publication Type: Review and Publication
+- As in the example shown below, use NOT to eliminate Publication Type: Review and Publication

-Type: Article, unless you are looking for a review or article.
+Type: Article, unless you are looking for reviews or articlse.

-Example below: electronic resource NOT reviews or review in Publication
+Example below: electronic resource NOT review* in Publication

 - Adherents.com http://www.adherents.com/